 Informed Perception of God

-If God is a father god living in some distant part of reality like the mythological gods of Mount Olympus, then perhaps it will remain unknowable.
+If God is a father god living in some distant part of reality like the mythological gods of Mount Olympus, then perhaps God will remain unknowable.
 However, an important assumption in many ancient wisdom schools* is that reality is knowable.
 As a logical exercise, that means God is knowable, as well.
 So, let’s talk about what we know, beginning with three assumptions:

 - God is the source of reality: The Source life field is the reality field.

-- God is expressed as order in reality.
+- God is expressed as order in reality: Organizing Principles.

-- God is knowable
+- God is knowable: Prime Imperative,(12) progression.

 Therefore: By knowing about ourselves, we can know about God.